Jim Neversink: Other collaborations

-2010–present
+2010–2019

 Skinny Girls Are Trouble (One F, 2010)

 2010 saw Neversink relocating to Copenhagen, Denmark and releasing his third album, Skinny Girls Are Trouble.

 Shortly after the launch of Shakey is Good, he had begun to perform with Loandi Boersma (bass) and Kevin O'Grady (drums) and various guest performers.
 This is also the line-up of the third album which has guest performances from Rian Malan, Lani Pieters and Timon Wapenaar.

 The album was produced in Johannesburg and New York by Richard Lloyd, former member of the new wave/punk rock band Television, and engineered, mixed and mastered by Peter Pearlson.
 An internet blog was set up to document the pre-production and recording processes.

 Released in September 2010, Skinny Girls Are Trouble has so far only been reviewed by the Mail & Guardian which called it "arguably Neversink's finest hour and easily one of the best South African albums released in 2010" and also included in a list of "10 South African songs that rocked my world in 2010".

 Copenhagen Collaborations

 Neversink has formed a new band for Jim Neversink in Copenhagen, while playing a number of guest spots at live concerts, playing guitar and lapsteel with a number of local acts, including Gutten & Gutten and the 'bluegaze' group Me After You.

-In 2014 he became a founding member of Frederiksberg Country Club, a local scene for live experimental music of all genres.
+In 2014 he was a founding member of Frederiksberg Country Club, a local scene for live experimental music of all genres.

+He performed at Frederiksberg Country Club in 2016, in an outfit with Leonard Seabrooke (bass) and Metthe Mathiesen (drums) and again in 2019, this time with Nils Lassen (guitar), Sara Saxild (bass) and Mette Mathiesen (drums).